lgrcia/twirl/README.md

 twirl is designed to be complementary to the astropy package.
 It is used to compute a WCS from a set of stars detected in an image.

-As a prerequisite, star detetction and plate solving is suited for when the image center and field of view are known.
+As a prerequisite, star detection and plate solving is suited for when the image center and field of view are known.

 In this case, the image center and field of view can be provided as a SkyCoord object and a Quantity object respectively.